Potential tax changes for UK non-doms

 3. Will you need a visa or residency permit?
 It’s also important to understand if and how you can become a resident.

 4. When will you cease to become UK tax resident?
 This may be the end of the tax year in which you leave (ie 5 April) or could be earlier if you qualify for split year treatment.
-Further information on the UK’s Statutory Residence Test can be found here.
+For more information, visit the UK’s Statutory Residence Test article.

 5. Can you remain non-UK tax resident?
 Individuals are limited on how much time they can spend in the UK without being considered UK resident.
 This varies depending on an individual’s circumstances.
 If you’re thinking of moving abroad, it’s important to consider how much time you’ll want to spend in the UK and if it’s feasible to become non-resident.